 Experimental activities for the study of biodegradation

-In this study we dealt with the analysis of the effect of metallic iron nanoparticles for the pre-treatment of percolation water from conditioned soils, reproduced in the laboratory.
-The experimental results showed how nanoparticles can be used as a heterogeneous catalyst for the development of a heterogeneous Fenton process, particularly effective for increasing the biodegradation of treated percolates.
+In this study we dealt with the analysis of the effect of metallic iron nanoparticles for the pre-treatment of leachate water from conditioned soils, reproduced in the laboratory.
+Experimental results showed how nanoparticles can be used as a heterogeneous catalyst for the development of a heterogeneous Fenton process, particularly effective for increasing the biodegradation of the treated leachate.